check-spelling/plotly.py/doc/python/time-series.md

 ### Customizing Tick Label Formatting by Zoom Level

 The `tickformatstops` attribute can be used to customize the formatting of tick labels depending on the zoom level.
-Try zooming in to the chart below and see how the tick label formatting changes.
+Try zooming into the chart below and see how the tick label formatting changes.
 Check out the reference for more options: https://plotly.com/python/reference/layout/xaxis/#layout-xaxis-tickformatstops

 ```python
 import plotly.graph_objects as go